 Base Breaker: Rachel, to put it mildly, though the break is more between those who find her an interesting character and those who just want her to die.
 It doesn't help that a lot of things about Rachel are still a mystery such as what her motivations exactly are and what she is truly trying to accomplish.

-Broken Base: The ending of the Workshop arc is heading this way.
-Fans are either happy because it's a perfect reunion for Baam and his friends from the test level, or fans are disappointed for being a simple happy-go-lucky ending that didn't amount to any major twists or turns that Tower of God is famously known for.
+Broken Base: The ending of the Workshop battle ended up as this.
+Fans are either happy because it's a perfect reunion for Baam and his friends from the test level, or they are disappointed for being a simple happy-go-lucky ending that didn't amount to any major twists, or turns, that Tower of God is famously known for.
 Or, you're in the third camp that actually liked the reunion, but was disappointed that an arc that lasted for over 50 chapters didn't amount to anything noteworthy.

 Canon Sue: Pre-timeskip Baam is sometimes accused of this for various reasons, mostly being a fairly quiet and passive character who nontheless manages to make some very powerful and devoted friends effortlessly and gains a lot more power than would be normal at this stage.
 This seems to be deliberate, given that he's called out for it by both Rachel and Ho, and it mostly disappears after the timeskip, where he becomes a lot more proactive.